eficode/JiraInstanceManagerRest/README.md

 **Never rely on JR functioning in an unsupervised situation, especially in production**

-## What Jira Instance Manger Rest If Great For
+## What Jira Instance Manager Rest If Great For

 ### Stop using "Golden Images"